Top 10 Most Famous Chefs in the World

 A post shared by Antonio Banderas (@antoniobanderas)

-Ferran Adria is hailed as a leader of molecular gastronomy and one of the most influential Michelin star chefs in the world.
-Chef Ferran has created dishes that have influenced generations.
-Before becoming an acclaimed chef, however, Adria was trained as a chemical engineer at the Polytechnic University of Catalonia.
-It was when he worked as a stagiaire at El Bulli restaurant, one of the world’s best restaurants, that his journey to fame began.
+Ferran Adria Ferran Adria is considered the leader of molecular gastronomy and one of the most Michelin starred chefs in the world.
+Chef Ferran has created dishes that have inspired generations.
+Before becoming a famous chef, he was trained as a chemical engineer at the Polytechnic University of Catalonia.
+He was a stagiaire at El Bulli restaurant, one of the best restaurants in the world, before his rise to fame.

-With five prestigious awards for being named World’s Best Restaurant between 2002-2009, it is no surprise that El Bulli became renowned worldwide.
-Through his cookbooks and culinary arts research foundation, the elBulli Foundation, Ferran continues to be an advocate for modern cooking methods and the use of technology in the kitchen.
+With 5 World’s Best Restaurant awards between 2002-2009 it’s no surprise that El Bulli is famous worldwide.
+Through his cookbooks and culinary arts research foundation, the elBulli Foundation, Ferran continues to promote modern cooking and technology in the kitchen.

-What’s more, he has mentored countless talented chefs who have gone on to open their own restaurants and establish themselves as global culinary icons.
-Unbeknownst to many is the fact that Adria embarked upon this course because of his engineering background.
+Also, he has mentored many talented chefs who have opened their own restaurants and become global culinary stars.
+Few know that Adria started this path because of his engineering background.

 9. Mario Batali